busterbenson/public/ideas.md

 # Ideas I'm Mulling
 By [Buster Benson](https://busterbenson.com) • [Release notes](https://medium.com/blagenflorble)

-*An alphabetized list of ideas I keep coming back to for some reason.*

 All that you touch
 you change.
 All that you change